cliosight/Docs/README.md

 }
 ```
 ## Example of a Job - Managing free tier users of a SaaS platform <a name="job_example"></a>
-Let's consider a simple application that notifies users of a Saas product of the expiration of trial period through an email at 12 am everyday.
+Let's consider a simple application that notifies trial users of a Saas product regularly through an email at 12 am everyday.

 ## JSON body of a Workflow <a name="workflow"></a>
-A workflow in Cliosight is an aggregation of interconnected triggers and jobs within a datasource.
-Since it can only be directed towards a single datasource, importing data from others have to be scheduled with jobs.
+A workflow in Cliosight is an aggregation of interconnected jobs within a datasource.
+Since it can only be directed towards a single datasource, importing data from others have to be carried out with utility jobs.

 ## Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
 Consider the sales funnel that comprises sending promotional emails logically to existing or potential customers on certain events at regular intervals.